NethServer/nethserver-mail-common/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Mail.rst

     error and the message is removed from the send queue, the server will no longer attempting to deliver it.

+Always send a copy (Bcc)
+    Send a blind carbon copy (Bcc) to the given email address for any message entering the mail system.

 Send using a smarthost
     The server will attempt to send emails directly to destination (recommended in most cases).
 Selecting